CeyhunKarakan/CeyhunKarakan/README.md

-- 👋 Hi, I’m @CeyhunKarakan
+- 👋 Hi it's @CeyhunKarakan

+- I'm passionate about technology and software development.
 - 👀 I’m interested in Backend Technologies on .NET Stack (.NET Core, .NET Core MVC, .NET Core Web API, EF Core, Dapper, Docker)
 - 🌱 I’m currently learning Microservices & Design Patterns
-- 💞️ I’m working at Innova Bilişim (Ankara, Turkey)
+- 💞️ I’m working at @innova as a Software Development Specialist
-- 📫 How to reach me => karakanceyhun@hotmail.com || https://www.linkedin.com/in/ceyhunkarakan/
+- 📫 You can reach me on karakanceyhun@hotmail.com || https://www.linkedin.com/in/ceyhunkarakan/

 <!---
 CeyhunKarakan/CeyhunKarakan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.